kevinvh1995/Piano3/hardware/README.md

 ![Component layout](images/PS2SpeakerShield_BoardTopView_small.png?raw=true "Component layout")

 # Ordering
-For PCB ordering and delivery in europe, Aisler is recommended: https://aisler.net/
+For PCB ordering and delivery in Europe, Aisler is recommended: https://aisler.net/

 ## BOM
 The Bill of Materials (BOM) contains easy obtainable components that can be purchased online: